How to Pair Fonts and Overcome Your Type Anxiety

 BH: I am with you about feeling afraid to speak up.
 I am sure there are mistakes in the reviews I’ve written so far.
 I feel like the more I talk about type the more I open myself up to saying the wrong thing and losing credibility in the type community.
 But I don’t want to go about my work scared, and I do think I know enough to translate some things for people who aren’t as comfortable in those realms.

-I think one of the end results of the lack of discourse is that there are large swaths of designers who are “type scared.”
+I think one of the end results of the lack of discourse is that there are large swathes of designers who are “type scared.”
 They go with safe choices that they’ve seen everywhere (is “no one ever got fired for buying Helvetica” the designer’s version of “no one ever got fired for buying IBM?”) because they are afraid that if they try to pick something new, it will somehow be wrong.

 A lot of the traditional typography educational materials out there are very old-school.
 They don’t translate to web or even print design as it exists today, so I think a lot of designers feel unmoored as they are trying to make decisions.